 - Wear gloves with adjustable wrist band or knit cuffs to avoid that cold air enters and mixes with the air between your layers.
 They also exist as elegant leather gloves, for instance, at LeatherCoatsEtc.

 - Wear outerwear that has knit cuffs in the sleeves for the same reason.
-Wear outerwear with knit cuffs to keep frigid air out when the polar Vortex goes thru town. #polarVortex Click To Tweet
+Wear outerwear with knit cuffs to keep frigid air out when the polar vortex goes thru town. #polarVortex Click To Tweet

 - Go for a chic Russian wool scarf, a silk scarf or a knitted qivuit scarf to insulate your neck when your outerwear look must be dressy and work appropriate.
 Even if not, style your outerwear, it’s an outfit too.
 And the fun with styling keeps your mood up.

 - Don't forget to style your outerwear.
 Click To Tweet

 - Wear a hat that covers your hat and ears.
 Berets, or shearling hats are great options.

 - When you expect to stay outside for a long time like walking the dog or waiting for public transportation wear insulating pants over your trousers or an insulating skirt over your skirt/dress for extra insulation.

 - When dressing for the commute to work wear a tailored down coat with water resistant outer coating or a tailored below the knee length shearling coat.
 You can find what to look for in a down coat at the link.

 - In windy cold weather, your outermost layer must protect against wind too.
 Leather coats with quilted lining are a great option.